Derek W. Logue

 The first study making considerable headlines is the New Jersey study released to the public around the first of

 February, 2009.
-This study failed to link Megan’s Law with reducing sex crime rates, as crime trends were already
+This study failed to link Megan’s Law with reducing sex crime rates, as crime trends were already on the

-offenders, nor in reducing the number of victims involved in sexual offenses.
+reducing the number of victims involved in sexual offenses.
 Costs associated with the initial implementation as well as

 ongoing expenditures continue to grow over time.
 Start up costs totaled $555,565 and current costs (in 2007) totaled

 approximately 3.9 million dollars for the responding counties.
 Given the lack of demonstrated effect of Megan’s Law on

 sexual offenses, the growing costs may not be justifiable.

-It is interesting to note that Maureen Kanka was reported by reliable sources to have tried to have the research
+It is interesting to note that Maureen Kanka was reported by reliable sources to have tried to have the research article

-not intended to change the behavior of sex criminals .
+intended to change the behavior of sex criminals .